 Italian and American Playwrights Project

-After the success of the first edition of the Italian Playwrights Project (IPP, 2015/16) and a special evening dedicated to the work of Stefano Massini last year, once again Valeria Orani, Director of Umanism NY, with Frank Hentschker, Director of the Segal Center (Graduate Center – CUNY) will collaborate to present to the american audience a selection of the most rappresentative italian dramaturgy.
+After the success of the first (IPP, 2015/16) and second (IPP, 2017/2018) edition of the Italian Playwrights Project and a special evening dedicated to the work of Stefano Massini in 2017 and 2018, Valeria Orani, Director of Umanism NY, with Frank Hentschker, Director of the Segal Center (Graduate Center – CUNY) forge forward their collaboration to present to the American audience a selection of the most rappresentative Italian dramaturgy.

 Participants of 2015/16 IPP included Lucia Calamaro, Daria Deflorian & Antonio Tagliarini, Fausto Paravidino, and Michele Santeramo.

 The experience of running the Italian Playwrights Project in New York has emphasized how important it is to introduce Italy’s contemporary theatrical work in the US and vice versa.

 Umanism and Martin Segal were both motivated by the collaboration with the italian production 369gradi since the very beginning.
 Thanks to the support of Teatro Vascello in Rome, and The American University of Rome Umanism and Martin Segal are both working to offer this experience to American authors whose work has never been translated or performed in Italy.

 The American Playwrights Project is a replica of our successful Italian Playwrights Project series.

 Participants of 2017/18 APP included Amy Herzog, Cory Thomas and Mariana Carreno King